Sarmentor/r-recommender-with-drupal/README.md

 3. Install ODBC in OS with commands from http://asteriskdocs.org/en/3rd_Edition/asterisk-book-html-chunk/installing_configuring_odbc.html
 4. Create ODBC connection to MySQL database in file odbc.ini
-a.
-Edit “Database”, “UserName” and “Password” to be drupal’s chosen database name, db admin username and db admin password
+- Edit “Database”, “UserName” and “Password” to be drupal’s chosen database name, db admin username and db admin password
 5. Install R
-a.
-Run R with command “R” in OS console
+- Run R with command “R” in OS console
-b.
-Install package “recommenderlab” in R console with command “install.packages("recommenderlab")”
+- Install package “recommenderlab” in R console with command “install.packages("recommenderlab")”
-c.
-Install package “e1071” in R console with command “install.packages("e1071")”
+- Install package “e1071” in R console with command “install.packages("e1071")”
-d.
-Install package “RODBC” in R console with command install.packages("RODBC")”
+- Install package “RODBC” in R console with command install.packages("RODBC")”
-e.
-Copy recommender_paper.R to root folder in server
+- Copy recommender_paper.R to root folder in server
 6. In Drupal:
-a.
-Create Taxonomy Vocabulary with the category terms
+- Create Taxonomy Vocabulary with the category terms
-b.
-Create field in product/services pages for the ratings
+- Create field in product/services pages for the ratings
-c.
-Make rule so that rating field be only accessible if the user A made exchange of products/services with user B
+- Make rule so that rating field be only accessible if the user A made exchange of products/services with user B
-d.
-Create mandatory category list field in product/service page so the proposing user can categorize his products/services
+- Create mandatory category list field in product/service page so the proposing user can categorize his products/services
-e.
-With Data module adopt table “recommender” from db (after running the R script in 5.e.)
+- With Data module adopt table “recommender” from db (after running the R script in 5.e.)
-f.
-Create views block in user pages or other with the top5 or top10 recommended products/services for the user f.i.
-This view uses “recommender” table f.ii.
-The column “rownames” in the previous table has the users ids f.iii.
-The other columns names correspond to the service/products ids f.iv.
-The values for recommendation are from 0 to 100
+- Create views block in user pages or other with the top5 or top10 recommended products/services for the user .This view uses “recommender” table
+    .The column “rownames” in the previous table has the users ids .The other columns names correspond to the service/products ids .The values for recommendation are from 0 to 100

 IMPORTANT NOTES: